-As previously stated, the success of the controlled hunting program is largely dependent upon the individual hunter with overall success rates of other ODNR controlled hunting opportunities being approximately 20%.
-Success rate in this scenario is defined as a permit holder who utilizes their permit and successfully harvests a deer as part of the controlled hunt.
+As previously stated, the success of the controlled hunting program is largely dependent upon the individual hunter with overall success rates of other ODNR controlled hunting opportunities and results of the 2023-2024 MetroParks controlled hunting program being approximately 20%.
+Success rate in this scenario is defined as a permit holder (or partner) who utilizes their permit and successfully harvests a deer as part of the controlled hunt.